ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 	+ osdt_core.jar
 	+ osdt_xmlsec.jar

-In addition to copying the dependencies inside the AM-x.y.z.war file, you must also add them to your classpath.
+In addition to copying the dependencies inside the AM-x.y.z.war file, you must also add them to your classpath so that your IDE can see all the dependencies correctly.
 To use the library as a dependency, you can add it to your lib directory for a simple java project, or import it to your maven or gradle project as an artifact.

 Example for installing the jar as a maven artifact on a local maven repository: